BACOUL/morpheia/README.md

 It observes how users modify AI responses, extracts behavioral signals, and turns them into reusable rules that are automatically applied to future prompts.

-Every correction is lost.
-Every preference must be repeated.

-Morpheia fixes this.

 It turns: